Tembo Savings logo

 2. Trading 212 Cash ISA

-The Chip Cash ISA currently pays an interest rate of 4.54% AER (variable), but this rate is only available for new customers, and only for the first 12 months, after which it drops to 3.75% AER (variable).
-However, this product is not eligible for customers wanting to transfer in an existing ISA.
+The MoneyBox Cash ISA currently pays an interest rate of 4.75% AER (variable), but this rate is only available for new customers, and only for the first 12 months, after which it drops to 3.45% AER (variable).
+However, if you withdraw more than 3 times per year, your rate will fall to 0.75%.

-Kent Reliance's Cash ISA currently offers 4.27% AER (variable), which is the same rate for transfers in.
-However, you do need a minimum balance of £1,000 to open the account.
+Charter Savings Bank's Cash ISA currently offers 4.07% AER (variable), which is the same rate for transfers in.

 What is the best 1 year fixed rate ISA in the UK?